 THESE FOODS ARE DELICIOUS

 THEY ARE BETTER FOR YOU

 If you have ever had a steak that was allowed to roam free, fed grass rather than feed, it will change your perception of a good steak.
 I get most meats from our farm share or our local butcher shop and it is SO TASTY.
 Changed my life.
 That is how steak is supposed to taste!?!
 I have been missing out!

 Organic, free-range foods taste better and often look different.
 This is largely due to the increased nutritional value of the meat, fish, etc itself.
-There are often high amounts of omega 3 fatty acids, which have excellent properties for much chronic health issues, bone and joint health, improving your cholesterol and brain health.
+There are often high amounts of omega 3 fatty acids, which have excellent properties for many chronic health issues, bone and joint health, improving your cholesterol and brain health.
 Farm-raised fish may often even lack omega 3 fatty acids completely, thus negating the health effects of these wonderful natural resources.